-IMPORTANT: If towing limits are exceeded, severe damage to the piston (traction) pump may occur.
+IMPORTANT: If towing limits are exceeded, severe damage to the piston pump may occur.

 If it becomes necessary to tow (or push) the machine, tow (or push) in a forward direction only and at a speed below 3 mph (5 kph).
-The piston (traction) pump is equipped with a by-pass valve that needs to be turned 90° (one quarter turn) for towing.
-Refer to your Operator's Manual for additional towing instructions.
+The piston (traction) pump is equipped with a by-pass valve that needs to be turned 90° for towing.
+See Operator's Manual for Towing Procedures.